Skip to content

 Blue Cheeses:

 • Best Pairings: Blue cheeses are excellent with honey, walnuts, and fresh fruit like apples and pears.
-For wine lovers, they pair best with a sweet wine like Port or a crisp white wine like Sauternes.
+For wine lovers, they pair best with a sweet wine like port or a crisp white wine like Sauternes.

 Choosing the Right Cheese for Every Occasion